 Strathruddie Solar Farm will make a meaningful contribution to Fife’s energy needs by delivering green energy up to 7,000 homes annually.
 Over the lifetime of the project, it will save an estimated 440,000 tonnes of CO2 from being emitted.

 Once operational the project will have a lifespan of up to forty years.

 We welcome any comments you wish to provide so please do get in touch.

 We hosted a virtual community consultation event on September 2nd 2021.
 Here is the link to the recording from the event.

 24,753 megawatt hours supplied each year

-Equivalent annual energy needs of 7,000 homes
+Equivalent annual energy needs of up to 7,000 homes

 47 hectares of land enhanced for native wildlife